New parents, here’s a little secret: Traveling with a baby is much easier than travel with a toddler.

 3. Travel When Your Toddler Sleeps

-Toddlers don’t like to sit still when awake, but will sometimes take a longer nap in transit than they ordinarily would.
+My little one won’t like to sit still when he’s awake, but will sometimes take a longer nap in transit than he ordinarily would.
 So consider timing your driving or flying to coincide with naptime or bedtime when possible.
 You lower the odds of an in-transit tantrum and need less on-the-go entertainment.

 If you’re flying, make sure to gate check your stroller, so you can plop your child into it as you deplane rather than having to jostle a sleeping tot through the airport.